sgraf812/mpl/README.md

 # `mpl`

+**Disclaimer**: This library is still an unreleased pre-alpha, unfit for production use.
+While the dust on the semantic foundations and the proof mode has mostly settled, aspects such as automation are still underdeveloped and experimental.
+In particular, there is no full-blown verification condition generator yet.

+---

 A Lean library implementing a Monadic Program Logic.
 That is, a Floyd-Hoare-style program logic for functional correctness proofs of programs written using Lean's `do` notation.
 It supports both automated and interactive proofs, intrinsic or extrinsic to the program syntax.